MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-property.md

 ## What does *observable* mean for a property?

 Let's say that a runtime class named **BookSku** has a property named **Title**.
-If **BookSku** chooses to raise the [**INotifyPropertyChanged::PropertyChanged**](/uwp/api/windows.ui.xaml.data.inotifypropertychanged.PropertyChanged) event whenever the value of **Title** changes, then **Title** is an observable property.
+If **BookSku** raises the [**INotifyPropertyChanged::PropertyChanged**](/uwp/api/windows.ui.xaml.data.inotifypropertychanged.PropertyChanged) event whenever the value of **Title** changes, then that means that **Title** is an observable property.
 It's the behavior of **BookSku** (raising or not raising the event) that determines which, if any, of its properties are observable.

-A XAML text element, or control, can bind to, and handle, these events by retrieving the updated value(s) and then updating itself to show the new value.
+A XAML text element, or control, can bind to, and handle, these events.
+Such an element or control handles the event by retrieving the updated value(s), and then updating itself to show the new value.

 > [!NOTE]
 > For info about installing and using the C++/WinRT Visual Studio Extension (VSIX) and the NuGet package (which together provide project template and build support), see [Visual Studio support for C++/WinRT](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).